PheonixS/personal/_pages/about.md

 ---

 Welcome to my blog!
-I'm Alex, a Site Reliability Engineer (SRE) deeply passionate about microelectronics and fishing.
+I'm Alex, a Site Reliability Engineer (SRE) deeply passionate about microelectronics and biking.

 ## What to Expect